There are several categories of fees that the WPCA collects.

 More non-usage fees:

-* Beginning September 2012 the annual rate was set at $380 per year per unit.
-The rate is now $420 per year since July 2017.
+* Beginning September 2012 the annual rate was set at $380 per unit, then increased to $420 per unit until December 2020.
+The annual rate is set at $440 in 2021; $460 in 2022 and $480 per unit per year in 2023.
 A household is one unit.
 Business and Schools are multiple units.
 Consequently, some properties pay more, as usage can be set to more than one unit.
 There is a rather complicated formula to determine the number of units of a property.
 This is outlined in the Rules and Regulations of the WPCA.

 Note 1: The amount of the engineering and legal review fees depend on the complexity of the project and are put on deposit.
 Any excess is refunded and overage is billed.